alvi2496/Replications/Brunet2014/README.md

 ## About Data
-The data file can be found in this folder and named as `sentences-classified.csv`
+The data file can be found in `data` folder.

-## Run the Replication
-To run the replication, simply run the main.py file by
-`$ python main.py`
-Please make sure to be in the directory of the `main.py` file.

 ## Results
 The outputs will be generated in the results folder.
-Please refer to the Readme file in the `results` folder for more insights on the results.
+Please refer to the `output` folder for all the output files.
+Please click [here](https://docs.google.com/spreadsheets/d/1YfRCcBOrMyNlYLrEMaG6Dj8r9hUqJoaVtatcKi34JxM/edit?usp=sharing) to get the analytical results.

+## Report
+The `report.pdf` contains the report of the replication in pdf format.
+The latex file package can be found in the `report` forlder.

 ## References